ngochdm/ETSS-08-Data/README.md

   The Linux build needs for an UE patch to solve some visualization issues regarding Vulkan.
 Those already working with a Linux build should insta

-  ### 2. Instructionll the patch and make the UE build again using the following commands.
+  ### 2. Instruction the patch and make the UE build again using the following commands.

   ```sh
   # Download and install the UE patch